DiljotSG/windows-dev-env/SETUP.md

 #### Oh my Posh setup

-To replace the existing prompt, follow the instructions [here](https://ohmyposh.dev/docs/installation#3-replace-your-existing-prompt)
+To replace the existing prompt, follow the instructions [here](https://ohmyposh.dev/docs/installation#3-replace-your-existing-prompt).

-> Edit `$PROFILE` in your preferred PowerShell version and add the following line.
+> Edit `$PROFILE` in your preferred PowerShell version...

 Open powershell and enter the following command.
 ```